oracle/graaljs/docs/user/NashornMigrationGuide.md

 * Java package globals: `Packages`, `java`, `javafx`, `javax`, `com`, `org`, `edu`

 ## Nashorn Compatibility Mode

 GraalVM JavaScript provides a Nashorn compatibility mode.
 Some of the functionality necessary for Nashorn compatibility is only available when the `js.nashorn-compat` option is enabled.
 This is the case for Nashorn-specific extensions that GraalVM JavaScript does not want to expose by default.
 Note that you have to enable [experimental options](Options.md#stable-and-experimental-options) to use this flag.
-Further note that setting this flag defeats the [secure by default](#Secure-by-default) approach of GraalVM JavaScript in some cases, e.g. when operating on a legacy `ScriptEngine`.
+Further note that setting this flag defeats the [secure by default](#Secure-by-default) approach of GraalVM JavaScript in some cases, e.g., when operating on a legacy `ScriptEngine`.

-The `js.nashorn-compat` option can be set using a command line option:
+The `js.nashorn-compat` option can be set:
+1. by using a command line option:
 ```
 $ js --experimental-options --js.nashorn-compat=true
 ```

-Or using the polyglot API:
+2. by using the polyglot API:
 ```java
 import org.graalvm.polyglot.Context;